-The LSS Service Plan 2013/14 - 2015/16 is a publication of the Legal Services Society (LSS).
-LSS is a non-government organization that provides legal aid to British Columbians.
+The LSS Revised Service Plan 2013/14 - 2015/16 is a publication of the Legal Services Society (LSS).
+LSS is an independent organization that provides legal aid to British Columbians.
 LSS is funded primarily by the provincial government and also receives grants from the Law Foundation and the Notary Foundation.

-The LSS Service Plan 2013/14 - 2015/16 is also available on the LSS website at www.legalaid.bc.ca.
+The LSS Revised Service Plan 2013/14 - 2015/16 is also available on the LSS website at www.legalaid.bc.ca.